London Olympic Games and Paralympic Games Bill report stage

 Report stage gives all Members of the Lords further opportunity to consider all amendments – proposals for change – to a Bill.

-More news on: Parliament, government and politics, Parliament, Culture, media and sport, Sports, House of Lords, Lords news, Parliamentary business, Bill news
+More news on: Parliament, government and politics, Parliament, Culture, media and sport, Sports, House of Lords news, Lords news, Parliamentary business, Bill news